On a conjecture by Pierre Cartier about a group of associators: Group of associators : polynomial relations among convergent polyz etas and identification of local coordinates

 The monodromy at $0$ consists in the multiplication on the right of $Z_{\minishuffle}$ by $e^{2\mathrm{i}\pi x_0}$ and does not modify $Z_{\ministuffle}$. \item If $C=2\mathrm{i}\pi\mathfrak{m}_1$ then

 The monodromy at $1$ consists in the multiplication on left of $Z_{\minishuffle}$ and of $Z_{\ministuffle}$ by $e^{-2\mathrm{i}\pi x_1}$ and $e^{-2\mathrm{i}\pi y_1}$ respectively. \end{itemize}

-\begin{remark} {\rm \begin{enumerate} \item The monodromies around the singularities of $\L$ could not allow, in this case, neither to introduce the factor $e^{\gamma x_1}$ on the left of $Z_{\minishuffle}$ nor to eliminate the left factor $e^{\gamma y_1}$ in $Z_{\gamma}$ (by putting $T=0$, for example\footnote{Why ?}).
+\begin{remark} \begin{enumerate} \item The monodromies around singularities of $\L$ could not allow, in this case, neither to introduce the factor $e^{\gamma x_1}$ on the left of $Z_{\minishuffle}$ nor to eliminate the left factor $e^{\gamma y_1}$ in $Z_{\gamma}$ (by putting\footnote{Why ?} $T=0$, for example).

 \item By Proposition \ref{chenregularization}, we already saw that $Z_{\minishuffle}$ is the concatenation of Chen generating series \cite{chen} $e^{x_0\log\varepsilon}$ and then $S_{\eps\path1-\eps}$ and finally, $e^{x_1\log\varepsilon}$~: